pau-lo/generating-live-video-sketching-using-open-cv/README.md

 After downloading, run `main.py`.

-open-cv-python can be found in the link below: https://github.com/opencv/opencv-python
+open-cv-python can be found in this link: https://github.com/opencv/opencv-python